Installation¶

 documentation.

-Alternatively, if you wish to use pygnuastro
+Alternatively, if you wish to use pygnuastro in a project, or wish to

-package for a different purposes, consider installing
+isolate the pygnuastro package for a different purposes, consider installing

 it in a virtual environment instead.

-Do not install pygnuastro
+Do not install pygnuastro using sudo

 unless you are fully aware of the risks.

-Testing an Installed pygnuastro
+Testing an Installed pygnuastro¶

 TBA after adding a test module.
 Currently pytest

-can be used by running pytest
+can be used by running pytest in the top of the

-pyGnuastro source after having installed pyGnuastro
+pyGnuastro source after having installed pyGnuastro.

 Building from Source¶